 The Foolproof Formula To Motivate Employees And How To Use It

 When you want to motivate employees to provide better customer service or work more efficiently, what do you do?
 Offer commissions or monetary bonuses?
-This is still a conventional way of thinking, even though the research all the way back to 1945, shows that monetary incentives does not necessarily further results, and can sometimes hinder it.
+This is still a conventional way of thinking, even though the research all the way back to 1945 shows that monetary incentives do not necessarily further results and can sometimes hinder it.

 The Candle Problem